t3hmun/t3hmun.github.io-2022/src/pages/about.md

 layout: "../layouts/BlogPost.astro"
 title: "About"
 description: "About me"
-updatedDate: "October 30 2022"
+updatedDate: "2022-11-02T23:30:00Z"
 ---

-t3hmun is intended to read as `The Mun`.
+In most places on the internet t3hmun is my handle.
+It is intended to read as `The Mun`, which is derived from the start of my name, Manish.